Kathy La Sauce

+Biography

+La Sauce was born in 1949 or 1950.
+She graduated from college in the early 1970s and worked as an English teacher in New York.
+She joined the United States Air Force in 1972 with no flying experience.
 She began flight training at Williams Air Force Base on September 29, 1976 with a group of women, Undergraduate Pilot Training (UPT) class 77-08, many of whom would go on to attain notable achievements in their field.
-The class became the USAF's first class of women graduates on Sept.
-2,1977.
+The class became the USAF's first class of women graduates on September 2, 1977.
+La Sauce retired from the military in 1992.
 La Sauce and the other members of UPT class 77-08 were inducted to the Women in Aviation, International Pioneer Hall of Fame in 2016.

 She reached the rank of lieutenant colonel.